wsydney76/craft-elementmap5/README.md

 * Show relations on demand in a popup instead of in the sidebar, so that page load performance is not affected.
 * Tries to be as comprehensive as possible.
-* Shows more infos like element/product type, (colored) icons, image thumbnails for a better author experience.
+* Shows more infos like element/product type, (colored) icons, image thumbnails, matrix field name etc. for a better author experience.
 * Include relationships for drafts (include draft creator), and (optionally) revisions.
 * For nested elements, also show the root owner, so that you can see where the element is actually used.
 * Supports major Craft CMS plugins like Commerce, Campaign, Neo.